This post will cover what hardware you should consider. The next post will cover what you should look for in digital signage CMS software.

 The hardware inside a commercial TV is also built differently.
 Consumer TVs are made to be used for movies, games and TV shows--content that isn’t static and is always moving; it’s also built to be used for a few hours a day.

 Commercial TVs can have images that don’t change as rapidly (like a photo slideshow) and are used for extended periods (or 24/7).

 You can’t just walk into Costco and say “I want a commercial TV.”
 These TVs are not typically sold at brick-and-mortar stores; your best place is online, though some specialized stores will have it.

 The price of a commercial TV is a little higher than a consumer TV, which is obviously something to consider if your school is on a budget.

 What’s right for you?
 It depends on what you will be doing with your digital signage.
-We have a post that outlines the pros and cons of each.

 Once you have picked out a TV for your digital signage, you need a media player.